8 July 2025

 Monaco’s rental market is defined by its exclusivity, prestige, and limited supply.
 With a total area of just over 2 square kilometres, space is at a premium, making flats particularly sought-after.
 Whether you’re looking for a compact studio, a refined one-bedroom flat, or a luxurious penthouse with sea views, flats for rent in Monaco cater to a variety of lifestyle needs, though all come at a premium.

-The most popular districts for rentals include Monte-Carlo, known for its central location and glamour, Larvotto, prized for its beachside setting, and Fontvieille, a quieter area with more modern residences.
+The most popular districts for rentals include Monte-Carlo and Carré d’Or areas, known for their central location and glamour, Larvotto, prized for its beachside setting, and Fontvieille, a quieter area with more low-rise residences.
 Rental prices vary by size, condition, and location, but tenants can expect high standards across the board.
 As such, understanding the terms of engagement is crucial before signing a lease in this competitive market.

 Key Elements of a Rental Agreement

-A security deposit, usually equivalent to two or three months’ rent, is standard practice and is held as a safeguard against property damage or unpaid rent.
-Notice periods for termination generally range from one to three months, depending on the terms negotiated.
+A security deposit, usually equivalent to three months’ rent for unfurnished and 4 months of rent for furnished properties, is standard practice and is held as a safeguard against property.
+Notice periods for termination are usually three months before the end of each 12 months.

 Rights and Responsibilities of Tenants